Schubert structure operators and K_T(G/B)

 Define $X^v := \overline{BvB}/B \subset G/B$ with equivariant homology class $[X^v] \in H^T_*(G/B)$ (our reference for equivariant homology being \cite{BrionH}).\footnote{For the entirety of this paper, we use $\subset$ to denote inclusion, and allow for equality.} As these $\{[X^v]\}$ form an $H^*_T$-basis and $G/B$ enjoys equivariant Poincar\'e duality, we can define the dual basis $\{S_w \in H^*_T(G/B)\}$ of \defn{Schubert classes} by $\langle S_w, [X^v] \rangle = \delta_{wv}$.
 Here $\langle,\rangle$ denotes the Alexander pairing, of (equivariant) cap-product followed by pushforward to a point.
 In fact $S_w$ is the Poincar\'e dual to the (finite-codimensional) subvariety $\overline{B_- w B}/B$.
 We don't strictly need to decide which of $\{X^v\},\{X_v\}$ need be called Schubert vs. opposite Schubert varieties, but of necessity the finite-dimensional varieties $X^v$ define homology classes and the finite-codimensional varieties $X_v$ define cohomology classes.

-In $K_*(G/B)$, unlike $H_*(G/B)$, there are {\em two}\footnote{ There is a wholly separate issue in the finite-dimensional case that $H_*^T(G/B)$ has two natural bases, $\{[X^w]\}$ and $\{w_0\circ[X^w]\}$, that coincide once one passes to nonequivariant homology.
-With that in mind, $K_*^T(G/B)$ has {\em four} natural bases that nonequivariantly become the two we're discussing here.} natural bases: one is the basis of structure sheaves $\{\calO_{X^w}\}$ coming from functions on $X^w$, the other being the basis of ideal sheaves $\{I_{X^w}\}$ coming from functions on $X^w$ that vanish on its ``boundary'' $\cup_{w' < w} X^{w'}$.
-Each basis has an evident equivariant extension to a $K_T$-basis of $K^T_*(G/B)$, and the change-of-basis matrices are well known (and very simple even equivariantly):
+In $K$-homology \junk{Following at least some of the literature, we use $K()$ without a $*$ to denote $K$-cohomology, but for clarity we will need it in $K_*$ to denote $K$-homology.} $K_*(G/B)$, unlike $H_*(G/B)$, there are {\em two}\footnote{ There is a wholly separate issue in the finite-dimensional case that $H_*^T(G/B)$ has two natural bases, $\{[X^w]\}$ and $\{w_0\circ[X^w]\}$, that coincide once one passes to nonequivariant homology.
+With that in mind, $K^T_*(G/B)$ has {\em four} natural bases that nonequivariantly become the two we're discussing here.} natural bases: one is the basis of structure sheaves $\{\calO_{X^w}\}$ coming from functions on $X^w$, the other being the basis of ideal sheaves $\{I_{X^w}\}$ coming from functions on $X^w$ that vanish on its ``boundary'' $\cup_{w' < w} X^{w'}$.
+Each basis has an evident equivariant extension to a $K_T^*$-basis of $K^T_*(G/B)$, and the change-of-basis matrices are well known (and very simple even equivariantly):